awong234/population_from_scat_model/log.md

 Viewing 2017 data, most scats are in the vicinity of dog tracks.
 Some are far away, certainly outside the 50m box and won't be counted in a 'visited' cell.
 Task is to have all the scat locations inherit the location of the **nearest** point on the corresponding dog track line.

+## Issues

-- [x] 08B3 and 08B4 still mislabeled.
+* [x] 08B3 and 08B4 still mislabeled.
 Looks like two sites each that weren't picked up by the GIS.
     * Maybe renaming was unnecessary.
 Testing without rename.
-- [x] One site 12A4 mislabeled as 12A6.
+* [x] One site 12A4 mislabeled as 12A6.
     * Part of 12A6 (one of the multitracks exports) belongs to 12A4.
 This is from `12A6_07.10.17_JL.gpx`.
     * Rename to `12A4_07.10.17_JL.gpx`.
-- [ ] Part of `12A6_07.09.17_SM.gpx` should be 12A4.
+* [x] Part of `12A6_07.09.17_SM.gpx` should be 12A4.
 Need to separate out.

+## ArcMap activity

+* A feature that consisted of 12A6 and part of 12A4 on July 9 2017 was split into two.
+    * The portion within 12A6 was renamed to match; 12A4.Sample1.
+    * The portion within 12A4 was correctly identified and not altered.
+* Renamed '12A6.Sample1' to '12A4.Sample1', which is the single-line portion of 12A4 sampled on
+* Made a number of edits to layer to fix GPS error, and points obviously out of search area.
+Original kept.
+* Renamed '08B4.Sample4' and '08B4.Sample5' to 08B3, each.
+* Renamed '08B3.Sample4' and '08B3.Sample5' to 08B4, each.

 # 2018-07-19